ligato/docs/docs/user-guide/concepts.md

  - serve as a mechanism to store and export certain VPP statistics
  - exploit the `"watch"` paradigm for distributed configuration management in which the client (i.e. vpp-agent) listens for and processes config changes maintained in a KV data store.
 This same approach is incorporated into other configuration systems such as [confd](https://confd.io)

 Each vpp-agent is defined with a label known as the `microservice label`.
-Just as Kubernetes uses labels attached to objects (e.g. pods) to group resources with certain common attributes (e.g. "these pods with this label are part of this service"), Ligato uses the [microservice label][microservice-label] to group vpp-agents watching for KV data store config changes with a common prefix - a "watch key" if you will.
+Kubernetes uses labels attached to objects (e.g. pods) to group resources with certain common attributes (e.g. "these pods with this label are part of this service").
+Similarly, Ligato uses the [microservice label][microservice-label] to group vpp-agents watching a KV data store for changes with a common prefix referred to as a watch key.

 What are the mechanics of this?
-First we take `/vnf-agent/` and combine it with the microservice label (using `vpp1` as an example) to form `/vnf-agent/vpp1`.
-This might look familiar because it is in fact part of the key associated with a configuration value maintained inside a KV data store.
+First, we take `/vnf-agent/` and combine it with the microservice label (using `vpp1` as an example) to form `/vnf-agent/vpp1`.
+This might look familiar because it is part of the key associated with a configuration value maintained inside a KV data store.

 Once again, here is the key for a [VPP interface][vpp-keys]:

 ```
 /vnf-agent/vpp1/config/vpp/v2/interfaces/<name>
 ```
 Next, the vpp-agent watches for any config changes in the KV data store with a matching watch key prefix.
-In the figure below, vpp-agent 1 on the left with a microservice label = `vpp1` will only watch for config changes with a matching prefix of `/vnf-agent/vpp1/`. vpp-agent 1 does not care about nor is it watching KV data store config data with a prefix of `/vnf-agent/vpp2/`
+In the figure below, vpp-agent 1 on the left with a microservice label = `vpp1` will watch for config changes only with the matching prefix of `/vnf-agent/vpp1/`. vpp-agent 1 does not care about nor is it watching KV data store config data with a prefix of `/vnf-agent/vpp2/`.

 [![KVDB_microservice_label](../img/user-guide/kvdb-microservice-label.png)](https://www.draw.io/?state=%7B%22ids%22:%5B%221ShslDzO9eDHuiWrbWkxKNRu-1-8w8vFZ%22%5D,%22action%22:%22open%22,%22userId%22:%22109151548687004401479%22%7D#Hligato%2Fdocs%2Fmaster%2Fdocs%2Fimg%2Fuser-guide%2Fkvdb-microservice-label.xml)

 The vpp-agent validates the key prefix (in the format `/vnf-agent/<microservice-label>` as explained above) and if the label matches, the KV pair is passed to the vpp-agent configuration watchers.
-If the prefix of the rest of the key is registered, the KV pair is sent to a articular watcher for processing such a re-programming the VPP dataplane.
+If the prefix of the rest of the key is registered, the KV pair is sent to a watcher for processing such as re-programming the VPP data plane.

 There is quite a bit of flexibility in this architecture.

-- individual KV data store can support multiple vpp-agent "groups".
+- single KV data store can support multiple vpp-agent groups using the microservice label.
 - vpp-agent can receive config data from multiple sources (e.g. KV data store, GRPC, etc.).
-A special [orchestrator plugin][orchestrator plugin] synchronizes and resolves any conflicts from the individual sources thus presenting a single source appearance to the vpp-agent configuration plugins.
+A special [orchestrator plugin][orchestrator plugin] synchronizes and resolves any conflicts from the individual sources.
+This presents a "single source" appearance to the vpp-agent configuration plugins.

-It should be noted that the vpp-agent does not require a KV data store.
-Configuration data can be provided via GRPC, potentially REST, the [Clientv2][client-v2] API and CLI.
-That said, a KV data store such as etcd offers the most convenient method for managing and distributing configuration data.
+It should be noted that the vpp-agent _does not require_ a KV data store.
+Configuration data can be provided via GRPC, potentially REST, AgentCtl and CLI.
+That said, use of a KV data store to manage and distribute configuration data removes the burden of handling state on CNFs.

 ### Which KV Data Store can I Use?

 !!!
 Note
     Some of the items below are technically speaking KV data stores.
 Some are databases.
-To avoid acronym bloat, this section will continue to use the `KV data store` to include the database options below as well as the actual key-value data stores.
+To avoid acronym bloat, this section will continue to use the `KV data store` as a single term for both.

-Technically any.
-The vpp-agent provides connectors to several types of KV data stores (see the list below).
+The vpp-agent provides connectors to different KV data stores (see the list below).
 All are built on a common abstraction (called [kvdbsync][kvdbsync]).
-The kvdb abstraction approach simplifies the changing out of a KV data store or database with a minimum of effort.
+The KVDB abstraction approach simplifies the process of changing out one KV data store for another with minimal effort.